 Hope Community Farm will be starting its fifth harvest season in 2020.
 Farm Manager, Haileigh Arnold, is making a significant difference on the farm and with the growers.
 She has developed a good rapport with the farmers, has been learning Swahili, and has diversified the farm’s offerings.

-	Community Supported Agriculture (CSA) shares will be available for pick up again on Fridays during the upcoming harvest season.
-And in 2020, we will again offer the two East End CSA pick up locations for added convenience:
+Community Supported Agriculture (CSA) shares will be available for pick up again on Fridays and Saturdays during the upcoming harvest season at 2 east end churches:

 CSA shares cost $550, which can be divided into two payments of $275 each.
-The farm is located at: 1400 Bicknell Way, Louisville, KY 40215, less than two miles from Hope Place where Gate of Hope Ministries has an office.
+CSA members can also sign up with another member and share the CSA and it’s cost.
+The farm is located at: 1400 Bicknell Way, Louisville, KY 40215, less than two miles from where the growers live.

 CSAs have become a popular way for consumers to buy local, seasonal food directly from a farmer.
 Here are the basics: a farmer offers a certain number of “shares” to the public.
 Typically the share consists of a box of vegetables, but other farm products may be included.
 Interested consumers purchase a share (aka a “membership” or a “subscription”) and in return receive a box (bag, basket) of seasonal produce each week throughout the farming season.This arrangement creates several rewards for both the farmer and the consumer:

 – Get to spend time marketing the food early in the year, before their days in the field begin

 – Receive payment early in the season, which helps with the farm’s cash flow

 – Provides an opportunity for the farms to get to know the people who eat the food they produce